manateelazycat/aweshell/README.md

 12. Output "did you mean ..." helper when you typo.
 13. Make cat file with syntax highlight.
 14. Alert user when background process finished or aborted.
-15. Provide IDE completion feeling for shell command.
+15. Complete shell command arguments like IDE feeling.

 # Installation